secretGeek/til/redis/getting_started.md

 # Getting started with Redis (on app harbor)

-redis lets you perform simple operations on a fast in memory (and persisted) store.
+redis lets you perform simple operations on a fast in-memory (and persisted) store.

 It's basically a key value store, where the keys are strings, and the values can be any of five+ basic types.
 Links below show you the functions you can apply to each type.